 Prevents heat loss from your house and/or roof space in winter/cooler months.

 Our adjustable thermostat is our most popular accessory.
 It provides complete control over when your Solar Whiz operates.
+When the temperature passes a certain level, your Solar Whiz will begin running.
+This is great when you only want your home or roof ventilated in warm weather, and to turn off during colder days.
 During periods of exceptional heat, this could ensure Solar Whiz begins operations earlier, preventing heat buildup.
 Alternatively, you can deactivate the system to retain heat in winter.

 Allows your Solar Whiz unit to continue running after sunset or at full capacity in overcast conditions.

 In warm weather, it can still be hot in your home and roof space at night.
 Continue to save energy at night time or in overcast weather by adding a day/night pack to your Solar Whiz.
 The solar airconditioning can be changed to operate on a relay that will switch between powering the unit from the sun to a 12-volt power supply when the sun goes down.
 The system will automatically switch back to solar PV power when there is sufficient sun to run the fan.
 The day/night pack installation requires a powerpoint in the roof space to continue to save energy all day with your Solar Whiz.

 A handy replacement for installations in buildings that don’t have eaves, and therefore can’t install eave vents.

 An option for buildings with gable roofs or for sub-floor ventilation installs.

 The most common method of roof ventilation is ventilating using eave vents.